The Royal Scots The Royal Scots cap badge

-The Royal Scots
+The History of The Royal Scots

 Regimental Silver

-Waterloo Snuff Box Mace
+Mace Waterloo Snuff Box

-Right: Waterloo Snuff Box.
+Top left: Waterloo Snuff Box.

-Left: The Drum Major's Mace.
+Right: The Drum Major's Mace.

 Table Centrepiece